 In January, Apple became the first company in history worth more than $3 trillion — more than the GDP of the U.K., according to Forbes.

 In 1995, Larry Page and Sergey Brin met when Page was receiving a tour of Stanford for graduate school.
 The two got to work in a dorm room before upgrading to garage office space.

 At Stanford, the pair built a search engine (formerly called Backrub) that used links to determine the importance of individual pages on the web.
 It didn’t take long for Silicon Valley investors to notice.
 Sun co-founder Andy Bechtolsheim wrote the duo a check for $100,000, and the rest is history.

-Bill Hewlett and Dave Packard first met in 1934, but it wasn’t until four years later that the two began to work part time in a rented garage with $538 put into capital.
-Their first product was the audio oscillator, used to test sound equipment.
-This was the HP Model 200A.
+Bill Hewlett and Dave Packard first met in 1934, but it wasn’t until four years later that the two began to work part-time in a rented Palo Alto garage with $538 in capital.
+Their first product was the audio oscillator, used to test sound equipment, known as the HP Model 200A.
 The company got its big break when Walt Disney ordered several HP Model 200B oscillators for its upcoming animated film, “Fantasia.”

 Soon the group created Mattel, inspired by the names Matt and El.
 Despite the success of the frames, Elliot began an artistic side gig: constructing dollhouse furniture out of the picture frame scraps.